SnehaKalariya/GitDemo/README.md

 ## Ready to use template provided with this project

 - I have created an entire template with boiler plate code for VIP architecture.
-You can consume it from here
+You can consume it from here.

+Prerequisite for use VIP template in your Project- Boilder plate code is using DependencyManager protocol.
+Hence, I insist you to create a new file and add below code.

+import Foundation

+protocol DependencyManager: class {

+    /// Starts dependencies that need to be activated at launch. func startServices()

+}

+- I also have created a template for MVVM architecture.
+So that you can enrich the template with your own boiler plate code